 Rohingya refugees sue Facebook for $150 billion, allege company failed to take action on hate speech

-In 2018, the company had admitted that it did not do enough to prevent the spread of violence and hate speech against the Rohingyas.
+In 2018, the company had admitted that it did not do enough to prevent the spread of violence and hate speech against the community in Myanmar.

-Several Rohingya refugees have sued Facebook for $150 billion on allegations that the social media company did not take action on the hate speech posted on the platform against them, reported Reuters.
+Several Rohingya refugees have sued Facebook for $150 billion claiming that the social media company did not take action on the hate speech posted on the platform against them, reported Reuters.
 The refugees have alleged that Facebook’s inaction led to violence against the members of the community.

 Rohingyas, a Muslim community in the Buddhist-majority Myanmar, have been denied citizenship in the country and are classified as illegal immigrants.
 In 2017, the Myanmar Army had cracked down on the Rohingyas, claiming that it was in retaliation to attacks by insurgent group Arakan Rohingya Salvation Army.
 The refugees have alleged that the crackdown included mass killings and rape.